BookCon: 2017 edition

 The fourth BookCon was held at the Javits Center in New York City.
 Authors included Dan Brown, Margaret Atwood, Kwame Alexander, Cory Doctorow, Shea Serrano, Rainbow Rowell, Veronica Roth and Soman Chainani.
 Celebrities at the event include scientist Bill Nye and actors Jeffrey Tambor, Mayim Bialik, Krysten Ritter, Chad Michael Murray and Andrew McCarthy.

 2018 edition

 The fifth BookCon was held at the Javits Center in New York City.
 Authors included Angie Thomas, Victoria Aveyard, Leigh Bardugo, and Marissa Meyer.
 Celebrities at the event included Taye Diggs and Zach King.

 2019 edition

 The sixth BookCon was held at the Javits Center in New York City.
 Authors included Victoria Aveyard, Leigh Bardugo, V.E.
 Schwab, Marie Lu, Joe Hill, Holly Black, Cassandra Clare, Maggie Stiefvater and Marissa Meyer.
 Celebrities at the event included Alyssa Milano, John Cena, and Evangeline Lilly.

 2020 edition

 The seventh BookCon was to be held at the Javits Center in New York City, however due to the COVID-19 pandemic, the event was canceled.
 Instead, BookCon was held virtually as "BookConline," with panels held over Facebook.

+2026 edition

+The next BookCon is to be held at the Javits Center in New York City on April 18-19, 2026.